ShiftyChesh/RoR2_Skin_Replacement/README.md

 Last step!
 This part is "simple", yet also convoluted if you don't understand how Blender armature's work.

-Just select your model, go into Pose mode, and move the named bones into roughly the same position.
+We need to have our model (who has a default T-pose) look more like engi's defualt pose (more of an A-pose).
+To do this, just select your model, go into Pose mode, and move the named bones into roughly the same position.
 ![roughtly the same](images/Fixed_default_pose.png)

 Perfect!
 We're done right?

 ...No.
 We need to **Set it as our rest position**. **But not yet**. because if we do the mesh will snap back to normal T-pose while the armature looks the same (there are a ton of questions about this on stackexchange). instead find all the objects of your model, **find the Armature Modifier** (in the wrench tab), and **apply it**.
 Now you can set it as your rest position with **CTRL+A**.
 (Normally in blender you want to add the armature modifier back to the objects for further posing, but since we are about to export we don't need to)

 ![Perfect](images/perfect.gif)